Aleixz/html-/README-en.md

 - Quick Chat: You can chat with bots quickly and easily, and communicate with them anytime, anywhere.
 ## Technology Stack

-- Front-end: HTML, CSS, JavaScript, jQuery, Bootstrap
+- Front-end: HTML, CSS, JavaScript

 - Back-end: None